stroggprog/mars-clock-2/sys/README.md

   - lang-builder.php
   - leap_seconds.sh and leap_seconds.php

+There are also additional scripts invoked by the menu system to install, update, repair and manage the clock.
+These scripts will not be discussed here, since they have no use outside of the menu system which is discussed in detail in the main documentation.

 ## library.php
 contains a debug function and a sorting function used by other scripts in this folder.